 Another group of loudspeakers that are recently growing in popularity are directional speakers, also referred to as parametric speakers.
 Unlike previously discussed speaker options that create sound using a cone that pumps the air to disseminate soundwaves in a large area in front of the speaker, directional speakers create ultrasound waves (high-frequency sound) which are directed in a narrow, controlled beam.

 The sound is created as ultrasonic waves pass through the air due to nonlinear demodulation processes.
-This is how directional speakers, like the Focusonics Model A and Model B turn electric audio signals into sound, spreading it less widely than conventional speakers do.
+This is how directional speakers, like the Focusonics® Model A and Model B turn electric audio signals into sound, spreading it less widely than conventional speakers do.
 Implementation of these devices very much depends on the layout of the application room; speakers can be mounted to the walls, surfaces, or fitted to function as directional ceiling speakers.

 This unique approach to sound creation brings significant benefits to directional speakers.
 One of the most notable advantages of directional speakers is the ability to emit sound that can travel large distances without significant attenuation.
 Focusonics® Model A and Model B speakers function at an optimal range of 3-15 metres and 1-5 metres for the latter.
 For instance, the level of sound will be closely similar if the subject is 2 metres away or 4 metres away from the parametric speaker.
 Contrastingly, amplitude decay from conventional speakers is 6 decibels (dB) for every doubling in distance.